marceltomas/breaking-data-symmetries/README.md

 + Multiplicative operations (`x*y`, `x/y`): Tuple form `(a,b)` -> Shifted tuple form `(a-1, b-1)` (since 0 is not a valid element) -> One-hot form `e_(a-1) || e_(b-1)`
 + Abelian groups: Tuple form `((a₁, a₂, ...),(b₁, b₂, ...))` -> Mixed radix encoded form `(a,b)` -> One-hot form `e_a || e_b`

 For clarity and demonstration, preprocessing is handled per function rather than in a unified pipeline (a production-oriented version could unify preprocessing into a single pipeline for greater modularity).
-Differen functions operate on different data representations.
+Different functions operate on different data representations.